-- signed_data The asn1crypto.cms.SignedData object to validate. - status cls Status class to use for the validation result. - raw_digest Raw digest, computed from context. - validation_context Validation context to validate the signer's certificate. - status_kwargs Other keyword arguments to pass to the status_class when reporting validation results. - key_usage_settings A KeyUsageConstraints object specifying which key usage extensions must or must not be present in the signer's certificate.
+- signed_data The asn1crypto.cms.SignedData object to validate. - status cls Status class to use for the validation result. - raw_digest Raw digest, computed from context. - validation_context Validation context to validate the signer's certificate.

-• externally_invalid - If True, there is an external reason why the signature cannot be valid, but the remaining validation logic still has to be run.
+- status_kwargs Other keyword arguments to pass to the status_class when reporting validation results. - key_usage_settings A KeyUsageConstraints object specifying which key usage extensions must or must not be present in the signer's certificate. - encap_data_invalid If True, the encapsulated data inside the CMS is invalid, but the remaining validation logic still has to be run (e.g. a timestamp token, which requires validation of the embedded message imprint).